pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 11) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

-12) Once logged in, locate and select your resource group called **rg-spoke** where the hub vnet is deployed.
+12) Once logged in, locate and select your resource group called **rg-spoke** where the spoke vnet is deployed.

 13) Select your vnet called **Spoke_VNET**.